koolii/js-stack/README.md

 npm info eslint-config-airbnb@latest peerDependencies --json | command sed 's/[\{\},]//g ; s/: /@/g' | xargs yarn add --dev eslint-config-airbnb@latest
 ```

-## eslint

-`.eslintrc.json`を使ってeslintの細かい設定を行なう

-* `extends`: extends already existant eslint rules
-* `rules`: override rules

-### package

-* `eslint-plugin-compat` -> you can know if javascript APIs can use in brower.
-  * `error  navigator.serviceWorker() is not supported in Safari 10.1, Opera Mini all, iOS Safari 10.0-10.2, IE 11, Edge 14  compat/compat`
-* `plugin:flowtype/recommended` contains the instruction for ESLint to use Babel's parser.
-If you want to be more explicit, feel free to add "parser": "babel-eslint" in .eslintrc.json.

 ### rules